COVID-19 Information for cooperation with Indonesia

 General situation COVID-19

-- The situation in Indonesia is difficult to follow.
+- Generally, the situation in Indonesia is difficult to follow.
 The pandemic is not completely under control.
 Measures are often relaxed as soon as official figures are improving, usually for economic reasons, or tightened again in the event of large increases.
-Vaccinating in Indonesia has started, using different vaccins.
+Vaccinating in Indonesia has started, using different vaccines.

 Cultural & creative sector